gkwa/foundtruth/README.rst

-Have ChatGPT teach me how to use pytest to test cli
+Purpose: have ChatGPT teach me how to use pytest to test cli

+To test:

 .. code-block:: shell